dedetmix/gmt5sar_process/README.md

 prep.sh

+Note:
-Note: make sure that the path on every script has to be changed to your computer path!
+- make sure that the path on every script has to be changed to your computer path!
+- pair_config.sh and baseline_sen.sh are used to select master-slave combination pairs and draw them with GMT

 Happy processing 🙂